hitchyjs/hitchyjs.org/source/runtime/index.md

 ## A Closer Look

-This section provides more common documentation of how Hitchy is working at runtime.
+This section provides common but more specific documentation of how Hitchy is working in certain situations at runtime.
 This is considered to establish a basic understanding of Hitchy's core.